Background

 Releasing the biocontrol agent onto African boxthorn

-Between November 2023 and June 2026, the CSIRO will provide participants in NSW with a biocontrol agent release kit that contains one or more vials of rust fungal spores.
+The CSIRO will provide biocontrol participants with a biocontrol agent release kit that contains one or more vials of rust fungal spores.
 To apply the fungus to African boxthorn plants, participants will mix the dried spores with TWEEN 80 and water in a plastic spray bottle provided.
 This solution of spores and water will then be misted onto the leaves of the boxthorn plants in the late afternoon, and the treated stem covered with a plastic bag overnight.
 The fungal spores will germinate in this humid microenvironment and infect the leaves of healthy plants.
 The plastic bag will then be removed the following morning to prevent the fungus from being killed be elevated temperatures inside the bag when exposed to daylight.

 Typical symptoms of infected boxthorn leaves and fruit in the field.